CarlOmega/collection-log-plus/README.md

-# Example
+# Collection Log Plus
-An example greeter plugin
+A plugin to add collection log locally for all items